 - Humble Hero: Alexander mentions that Garth will play down his heroics in the war—which he does during his interview.
 Especially regarding the Battle of Cygnus III.Travis: And then there was Garth. (chuckles) That mad Izarian son of a bitch.
 That was his day.

-Alexander: Garth likes to play down his contributions.
+Alexander: Garth likes to play down his contribution.
 Don't you believe it.
 What he did that day, no captain had ever done.

 Garth: We got lucky.
 It was Sonya's maneuver that gave me the opening.